icopy-site/awesome/docs/awesome/awesome-cl.md

 Portability layers
 ------------------

+A large list of portability layers [is collected here](https://shinmera.github.io/portability/).
+Here are some of them:

 * [trivial-arguments](https://github.com/Shinmera/trivial-arguments) -
   A portable library to retrieve the arguments list of a function.
 [Artistic License 2.0][51].